tomMoulard/fail2ban/README.md

 Where you can use some IP in an array of files or directly in the configuration.

+Please note that Fail2ban logs will _only_ be visible when Traefik's log level is set to `DEBUG`.

 ## Fail2ban
 We plan to use all default fail2ban configuration but at this time only a